 POLIER, Antoine-Louis-Henri.
 Lausanne ?.2.1741 — near Avignon 9.2.1795.
 Swiss Officer and Traveller in India.
-Son of Jacques H. E. Polier, a French Huguenot naturalized in Switzerland, he got a good education and showed interest in mathematics.
+Born in a French Huguenot noble family naturalized in Switzerland, son of Jacques H. E. Polier and Jeanne-Francoise Moreau de Brosses.
+He had a good education and showed interest in mathematics.
 Invited by his uncle Paul-Philippe Polier, a General-Major in Indian army, he joined British Indian army in 1758 and arrived in 1759 at Madras.
 After cadetship became Captain and Chief Engineer in Calcutta in 1762.
-Under Clive he was even the Commandant of Calcutta, but later, as the Directorate was suspicious and unfair towards foreigners, withholding promotion, he quitted the army in 1776 and accepted service under Nawab Shuja ud-Daula of Oudh, participating in the siege of Agra.
-Later served under Shah Alam the Mughal.
-Nominated by his friend Hastings a Lieutenant-Colonel he joined again British service and was located in Lucknow, where he became ackquainted with Ram Chand.
-In 1789 he returned to Europe leaving behind his two Indian wives and children, married and settled in France.
+Under Clive he was even the Commandant of Calcutta, but later, as the Directorate was suspicious and unfair towards foreigners, withhelding promotion, he quitted the army in 1776 and accepted service under Nawab Shuja ud-Daula of Oudh, participating in the siege of Agra.
+Later he served under Shah Alam, the Mughal.
+Nominated by his friend Hastings a Lieutenant-Colonel he joined again British service and was located in Lucknow, where he became acquainted with Ram Chand.
+In 1789 he returned to Europe leaving behind his two Indian wives and children, married again (two sons) and settled in France.
 He was murdered when travelling to receive an inheritance.